Antonella Gambino

-Antonella Gambino (born 26 March 1990) is an Argentinian handball player.
+Antonella Gambino (born 26 March 1990) is an Argentine handball player.
 She plays for the club Argentinos Juniors and on the Argentina women's national handball team.
 She defended Argentina at the 2013 World Women's Handball Championship in Serbia, and the 2015 Pan American Games in Toronto (Canada), where Argentina won its inaugural qualification to the 2016 Rio Summer Olympics.